liisep/RegisterAndLogin/README.md

    `git clone https://github.com/liisep/RegisterAndLogin.git`

 2. Backend is located in the `server root directory`.
 Server root directory is located inside server directory.
+In the terminal (for example git bash) you must move into backend `server root directory`.

 3. In the `server root directory` create `.env` file.
 File named `.envExample` shows all the required fields.
 Note that in JWT_SECRET you can write any word and number combination you want.